maylay/postActiv/README.md

 - EVENTS.txt: events supported by the plugin system
 - COPYING.md: full text of the software license

-Information on using GNU social can be found in the "doc" subdirectory or in the "help" section on-line, or you can contact maiyannah on the fediverse at
+Information on using postActiv can be found in the "doc" subdirectory or in the "help" section on-line, or you can contact maiyannah on the fediverse at
 @maiyannah@community.highlandarrow.com or her email at
 <maiyannah.bishop@postactiv.com>

+There is also a website at <postactiv.com> with a lot of useful information, such as FAQs, more extensive mailing docs, and mailing list archives.

 ## About

 postActiv is a free software project to develop a social networking platform.
-It is derived from GNU Social, which is itself derived from StatusNet and Laconica.
 It helps people in a community, company, or group to exchange short status updates, do polls, annouce events, or other social activites.
 Users can choose which people to "follow" and receive only their friends' or collegues' status messages.
 They can also view the public timeline of the site to see everyone, or the "whole known network" timeline, to see all the people in sites that have connected with this one, by someone following them.
 It provides a similar service to proprietary social network sites, but is decentralized, and with many additional features and an open, free software codebase that you can develop your own plugins for, it is much more awesome.

 Using plugins available to postActiv, status messages can be sent to mobile